 The infant immunisation schedule remains unchanged at eight, twelve and sixteen weeks of age.
 The minimum age for a first dose is six weeks of age.
-The first dose of Infanrix hexa® can be given from six weeks if required in certain circumstances, for example travel to an endemic country.
-Rotavirus and MenB vaccines should also be given at the same time.
-The schedule should then be completed with a minimum of four weeks between subsequent doses of Infanrix hexa® and eight weeks between subsequent doses of MenB.
+The first dose of Infanrix hexa® can be given from six weeks if required in certain circumstances eg travel to an endemic country.
+The schedule should then be completed with a minimum of four weeks between subsequent doses of Infanrix hexa®.